Days to Hours Converter

 Yes.
 For example, 2.5 days × 24 = 60 hours.

-Does time zone or DST affect this?
+Does daylight saving time affect this?

 Where’s hours → days?